INTMaxMood/Toolbox/README.md

 # :ghost: ComputersAreRacist
 Exploits and tools by ComputersAreRacist.
-Private code or tools will not be released here.
 For educational use only!

 ##:black_small_square: Shells
 Shells for back-connect for administrating target computer.